 The IBM Ph.D.
 Fellowship Awards Programme honors exceptional Ph.D. students interested in solving problems important to IBM and fundamental to innovation in many areas of study.
 Fellows may work at internships, and be matched with IBM mentors with common research interests.

 Application Deadline: 5th November 2022

 Eligible Countries: International

 To be taken at (country): Fellowships vary by country/geographic area

 About the Award: The IBM Ph.D.
-Fellowship Awards Program is an intensely competitive worldwide program, which honors exceptional Ph.D. students who have an interest in solving problems that are important to IBM and fundamental to innovation in many academic disciplines and areas of study.
-This includes pioneering work in: cognitive computing and augmented intelligence; quantum computing; blockchain; data-centric systems; advanced analytics; security; radical cloud innovation; next-generation silicon (and beyond); and brain-inspired devices and infrastructure.
+Fellowship Awards Program is an intensely competitive worldwide program, which honors exceptional Ph.D. students interested in solving problems important to IBM and fundamental to innovation in many academic disciplines and areas of study.
+This includes pioneering work in cognitive computing and augmented intelligence; quantum computing; blockchain; data-centric systems; advanced analytics; security; radical cloud innovation; next-generation silicon (and beyond); and brain-inspired devices and infrastructure.